Zihad107/Online-Shoping-System/README.md

 ### Collaboration

-This project was developed collaboratively by four contributors, including [Nusrat Jaben Aurnima](https://github.com/NusratJabenAurnima).
+This project was developed collaboratively by four contributors, including [Nusrat Jaben Aurnima](https://github.com/NusratJabenAurnima) and others.

 ---